Behaviour

 • Read The Explosive Child (Ross Greene) for the full framework, or Lost at School if school is the primary battleground

-Greene's own assessment: "This Plan B stuff is hard."
+Greene: "This Plan B stuff is hard."
 It is.
-But solving problems collaboratively is consistently more durable than imposing solutions unilaterally.
-And it treats your child as the capable, if struggling, person they are.
+But solving problems collaboratively is consistently more durable than imposing solutions unilaterally, and it treats your child as the capable person they are.